zattoo/cactus/README.md

 `project: string`

 Required.
 The action expects a project based structure, `projects/${project}/`.
 This is the project to be released.
+The projects path is configurable.

+### Project Path

+`project_path: string`.

+Not Required.
+Default: `projects`.

 ### Labels